colektivo/song-song-song/readme.md

 ### ToDo

 * move sample app to examples
+* Implement onError
+* Implement onLoad
 * review directory structure
+* complete package.json
 * check what to do with warnings and unsupported properties on Radium
 * make it major browsers resistent
 * Add tests (after exploring phase)
-* Implement onError
-* Implement onLoad
 * Implement whileloading for flash player